-Throughout, Lovett faculty are committed to supporting student growth through meaningful, personal interactions that foster the intellectual skills and personal qualities necessary to thrive in a complex and dynamic world.
+Throughout their journey, Lovett faculty are committed to supporting student growth through meaningful, personal interactions that foster the intellectual skills and personal qualities necessary to thrive in a complex and dynamic world.

 "The Upper School is a dynamic learning environment that balances challenges and expectations with support and care for students as individuals.
 Our teachers and students place high value on the relationships they create through shared learning, self-discovery, and the development of purpose.
 Graduates leave the Riverbank well prepared for future academic endeavors, but more importantly, to be responsible, engaged, and self-aware citizens."